 - Reduce the heat to maintain a simmer and cook, without stirring if you can resist it, until the syrup is slightly thickened, about 10 minutes.

 - Transfer the syrup to a small metal bowl and let sit until cooled off a bit, about 10 minutes.
-Use warm now, let it cool to room temperature, or store, covered and chilled, for up to six months.
+You can use it immediately, let it cool to room temperature, or store in the refrigerator for up to six months.

 How to Use Mint Syrup